WangLuyao1026/WangLuyao1026.github.io/_pages/about.md

 I am **Luyao Wang (王璐瑶)**, currently a Master's student (Class of 2025) in **Journalism & Communication** at [Nanjing University](https://www.nju.edu.cn/en/), specializing in **Computational Communication**.
 My research interests lie at the intersection of **data, media, and society**, where I explore how computational methods can illuminate communication patterns in the digital age.

-Prior to my graduate studies, I obtained my B.A. in **Broadcasting and Television** from the School of Literature at [Jinan University](http://www.ujn.edu.cn/) (Shandong).
+Prior to my graduate studies, I obtained my B.A. in **Broadcasting and Television** from the School of Literature at [Jinan University](http://www.ujn.edu.cn/).
 As a native of Jinan, I possess rich practical experience in the media industry.
 My academic and professional journey reflects a deliberate transition from traditional broadcasting to **new media and data-driven storytelling**, aiming to bridge the gap between content production and data analytics.

 ### 🎓 Education

 * **2022.09 - 2025.06 (Expected)**: M.A. in Journalism & Communication (Computational Communication), **Nanjing University (NJU)**.
-* **2018.09 - 2022.06**: B.A. in Broadcasting and Television, **Jinan University (UJN)**.
+* **2018.09 - 2022.06**: B.A. in Broadcasting and Television, **Jinan University**.

 ### 💼 Work Experience